VidYen/vidhash/vidyen-twitch/README.md

 == Changelog ==

+= 1.1.1 =

+- Fix: Compatibility with 2.2.4 VYPS.
+If you use that version of VYPS you must install that version as well.
+Otherwise standalone is fine.

 = 1.1.0 =

 - Add: Now supports VYPS with awarding users with points.
 See shortcode instructions for details.